coolOrangeLabs/sample-workflows/Automation/Export BOM from Inventor Assembly/README.md

 ![](https://user-images.githubusercontent.com/5640189/159669328-dd70fd63-38f1-487e-a06f-66ab90160761.png)

+## Benefit

+CAD wielding engineers almost never work in a vacuum.
+The result of their work often initiates a chain of actions by other people with other jobs related to product design, but who don't use CAD or Vault.
+Often these folks just need a precise list of all the parts that the engineer specified.
+This can be for procurement, inventory management, shop floor and machine station scheduling and even as input to other enterprise software systems like ERP.

+Wether the next user reads the BOM into Excel for ad-hoc processing or feeds it directly into their ERP or Procurement system it is absolutely vital that the engineer doesn't forget to generate the structured BOM in Inventor.
+Failure to update the BOM can have consequences ranging from the minor annoyance - like the engineer having to respond to email asking for it from a purchasing agent - to the catestrophic - that same purchasing agent orders thousands of the wrong parts because they didn't even know there *was* a new BOM.

 ## Prerequisites
 [powerJobs Processor](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)
 [powerJobs Client](https://www.coolorange.com/powerjobs) version 22.0.4 or later must be installed on the Vault Explorer machine(s)